block-core/documentation/docs/coldstaking/coldstake-cloud.md

 Get an address form the coldstake-cloud-wallet

-On the cloud node fo to the Cold Staking tab and click on the `coldstake-cloud-wallet`
+On the cloud node fo to the Coldstaking tab and click on the `coldstake-cloud-wallet`

 Then select the Hot account